-In the site-wise comparison, Hhydraulic conductivity was tended to be higher in the uppermost horizons of soils under DWIR compared to those-their counterparts under DNOR.
+Hydraulic conductivity was higher in the uppermost horizons of soils under DWIR compared to those under DNOR.
 Trees may benefit from this difference for two reasons.
 Firstly, rapid infiltration through the uppermost horizons reduces evaporation loss.
-Secondly, grasses and herbs have a dense but shallow root system and compete with tree roots for water at shallow soil depth.
+Secondly, grasses and herbs have a dense but shallow root system and compete with tree roots for water at shallow soil depth (Müller-Hohenstein, 1981; Breckle et al., 1994).
 As tree roots reach deeper down the soil, they benefit from rapid water infiltration below the depth of the roots of grasses and herbs.
 Lange et al. (2015) carried out irrigation experiments on grass-dominated south-facing slopes and forest-dominated north-facing slopes in the Mongolian forest-steppe.
-On-the south-facing slopes, most of the water was either taken up by grass or evaporated, and the remaining water reached only 5 cm soil depth.
-On-the north-facing slopes, the water percolated down to the permafrost table.
+On the south-facing slopes, most of the water was either taken up by grass or evaporated, and the remaining water reached only 5 cm soil depth.
+On the north-facing slopes, the water percolated down to the permafrost table.
 Although the contrasting exposition also affected this experiment, these results confirm the competitiveness of grasses for water in the upper soil horizons and the relevance of soil hydraulic conductivity for tree growth in water-limited environments.